Lionsgate Films Logo

 Lionsgate Films Logo 1994

-The abbreviation “CFP” has received a new three-dimensional design with shadows and dot drawings.
+The abbreviation “CFP” has been given a new three-dimensional design featuring shadows and dot drawings.
 Large letters lack serifs and dividing lines; they are very close together.
-On the left, the designers placed the company’s trademark, a maple leaf, which evokes the film company’s roots, namely its origin in Canada.
+On the left, the designers placed the company’s trademark, a maple leaf, which evokes the film company’s Canadian roots.
 However, they significantly updated it, replacing the second half with the classic fleur-de-lys.

 1994 – 1996